yarohtar/cam-maths-notes-obsidian/README.md

 This is an Obsidian Vault that I used to organize my notes on various Part IB and Part II courses.
 Part IB notes were created during Easter term when this project started, while Part II is being created as lectures go.

 None of this is official and it is not an accurate representation of what was lectured.
 I tend to give more attention to the things that I found difficult, while I might omit things that I already knew.

-Most of
+Most of the examples given in lectures are omitted here.

+Also the Part IB files are much more concise and probably require previous understanding of the course in order to read (because they were originally created as a revision).

 You're welcome to fork this and add your own changes / notes, but if you only want to read mine, see below.